Explore the different types of carpet

 Thickness & Looped Carpets: Standard padding is around 1/2″ thick, but padding also comes in different densities which plays a part in how dense it feels.

-For looped or Berber carpets, you want a thinner, denser pad (usually 3/8″) to prevent crushing the loops and to keep the carpet stable.
+For Looped or Berber carpets, you want a thinner, denser pad (usually 3/8″) to prevent crushing the loops and to keep the carpet stable.
 Too thick or soft a pad under Berber can cause buckling, wrinkling, or premature wear.

 How to Pick carpet after all this information